 Warren was talking about a category of misfortune, moreover, that has fallen disproportionately on African-Americans and Latinos, who were unusually likely to be steered into needlessly expensive and tricky loans during the bubble years.

 Young adults are also more prone to debt trouble; that’s partly because many people made student-loan decisions in good times, only to emerge into the labor force in not-so-good times.
 Among older Americans, the road to unmanageable debt began in many cases with the one-two punch of job loss followed by health insurance loss.
 Medical bills account for about half of all the debts reported by collection agencies to the credit reporting companies, or credit “bureaus,” as they are known.
+There are some companies that can help rebuild and repair your credit score, please click https://repair.credit/ to find out if they can help you .

 In short, when employers make hiring decisions based on credit checks, it’s an institutionalized form of kicking people who are already down.
 It’s also a practice that compounds the enormous damage already inflicted on millions of Americans by a reckless financial industry.